mumanchu/TMC22xxDriver/README.md

 To save reading a register before modifying it, the library uses _shadow registers_ to hold the value last written to certain registers.
 This is managed automatically by code in `setRegister()`.

 For the STM32, assembly language instructions `__asm__` are used to speed up CRC calculation and byte reversal in `crc8()` and `reverse4bytes()`.
 If not using an STM32, then normal C code is used.
-(But this will be improved in a future release.)
+(But this will be extended to other MCUs in a future release.)

 If `DEBUG` is defined, the code does additional checks to ensure read-only registers are not written to and write-only registers are not read.
 It can also verify writes to readable registers by doing a write-read-and-compare, but only if the chip's TX pin is connected.
+This detects a lot of mistakes if you are making changes to the library.

-If both RX and TX are connected, it will also validate the loopback message, since everything sent is also received (and usually discarded).
-This detects bad connections or noise on the TX/RX lines.
+If both RX and TX are connected, it also validates the loopback message, since everything sent is also received (and discarded).
+This will detect bad connections or noise on the TX/RX lines.
 If RX is not connected, patch out the `TMC22xxDRIVER_HAS_ECHO` definition to disable this test.

 TODO choose a better name for `TMC22xxDRIVER_HAS_ECHO`